dennis9819/luminea2mqtt/readme.md

 * `init` is called on creation.
 You can setup variables here
 * `startWatcher` is called after the connection is established
 * `stopWatcher` is called after disconnect (stop timers, unsubscribe mqtt,...)

+These functions can be implemented:
+* `pushAutodiscover(deviceConfig)` is called to publish the device config

 These variables are available:
 * `this.mqtt` reference to the mqtt client